 10. Shop at the St. Philips Farmers’ Market

+The farmers’ market is open on Saturdays and Sundays from 8am to 12pm during the summer (May to September) and 9am-1pm during the winter (October to April).
 After browsing through the market, you can enjoy dining, shopping, live music, and personal celebrations right in the heart of St Philip’s Plaza.

 Address: 4280 N. Campbell Avenue, Tucson, AZ 85718

-11. Be Refreshed at Kennedy Lake
+11. Get Refreshed at Kennedy Lake

+After exploring the city, it’s time to refresh yourself at the locally, man-made Kennedy Lake.
 Tucked away in J.F.
-Kennedy Park, these 10 acres of parkland are the perfect place for friend and family hangouts as they offer group ramadas, picnic tables, grills, playgrounds, benches, and sports fields.
+Kennedy Park, these 10 acres of land are the perfect place for gatherings as they offer group ramadas, picnic tables, grills, playgrounds, benches, and sports fields.

 Address: 3357 S La Cholla Blvd, Tucson, AZ 85713